-Above all, remember that parent engagement = success in music lessons.
+Above all, remember that parent engagement equals success in music lessons.

 About the Author: This guest post about parent engagement in private music lessons is by Carter McMullen from the Baltimore School of Music.
-You can read more about Carter and his work below.
+You can read more about Carter and his work at this link.

 Interested in gaining instant and unlimited access to over 1,000 pages of well-crafted sheet music??
 Click the pic below for more information.